 To renew an expired registration, you will need to provide the following:

-- Vehicle Identification Number (VIN): Unique number that identifies your vehicle.
+- Vehicle Identification Number (VIN): A Unique number that identifies your vehicle.

 - Odometer Reading: A current reading of your vehicle’s mileage.